ChrisAbra/Emulsion/Docs/PAPER.md

 How does photographic paper respond to light?
 ===

-The SPD of light which hits photographic paper in a traditional darkroom is usually a black-body illuminator such as incandescent bulbs, attenuated through spectrally-selective colour balancing filters to account for scene-lighting and artistic choices, and then through the spectrally-selective coloured filters of the film stock.
+The SPD of light which hits photographic paper in a traditional darkroom (subtractive) is usually a black-body illuminator such as incandescent bulbs, attenuated through spectrally-selective colour balancing filters to account for scene-lighting and artistic choices, and then through the spectrally-selective coloured filters of the film stock.

+An alternative method is the trichrome (additive) approach, of exposing paper with sequential narrow-band R,G,B light for varying amounts of time to achieve colour balance.
+This method is most aligned with our measurements earlier - determining a way to model the transmissivity of light at at least three wavelengths through our film.

+Photographic paper works similarly to our eyes and cameras in that it is coated in chemicals which selectively respond to light-energy from different parts of the spectrum.
+For photographic paper however, there is no filter array, the layers are stacked.
+Light energy transmits through each layer and the overlaps in sensitivity are large^[@FilmPaperDifference].
+This is accounted for in the speed of each layer, with the red/cyan layer responding weakly to almost all light, green/magenta a little faster to green and blue light, and blue/yellow the fastest to mostly just blue light.

+This gradient is accounted for in most film-stocks' film-base.
+A built-in filter for RA-4 balancing.

 ****